How do I schedule an inspection?

-An application for a permit is made at 5550 East Avenue, in the Building Department on the 2nd floor of City Hall.
+An application for a permit is made at 803 Joliet Road, in the Community Development Department on the 1st floor of the Municipal Complex.
 The homeowner or the contractor can make the application.
 It is, however, the homeowner’s responsibility to see that a permit is secured and posted on the job site.

 These plans are necessary to enable our Plan Examination to determine if the proposed structure or changes will meet all the safety requirements of the Code.
 In some instances it will be necessary to have the plans prepared by a licensed architect or engineer.
 The drawings should be in sufficient detail to show the dimensions of the project, kind and size of materials used, location of the property lines, and elevations.

 An information packet covering all information and requirements needed in order to obtain a building permit is available in the Building Department.

 A building permit is good for 180 days after it is issued.
 In addition, a 180 day extension may be granted by the Building Official.
 In most cases, a permit will not be expired unless the applicant has failed to call for an inspection and show progress on the project for a 360 day period.
 Once a permit is expired, you may be required to begin the permit process from the beginning and pay all of the applicable fees again, so it is wise to avoid permit expiration.

 How high can a fence be?

 Residential Districts-Fences may be erected in or on the boundary of any rear yard or interior side yard.
 The total height shall not exceed six feet (6’) above existing grade.
 Standard solid eight foot (8’) fence may be erected in any side or rear yard when said yard adjoins a business district.

 Do I need a permit for a retaining wall?

 Retaining walls over 3 ft. in height will require a building permit.

 My neighbor built a fence that is on my property, what can I do?